Thermodynamic uncertainty relation for Langevin dynamics by scaling time: Results

 which must hold in the neighborhood of \(\eta = 1\).

-We verify the bounds Eqs.~\eqref{eq:overdampednondbound} and \eqref{eq:underdampednondbound} numerically for a single particle on a ring subject to a spatially dependent force \(F(x)\) for various choices of \(F(x)\), as illustrated in Fig.~\ref{fig:plotoverdampednond}.
+The time-scaling procedure applies generally to systems with more than one particle in more than one dimension.
+For simplicity, we verify the bounds Eqs.~\eqref{eq:overdampednondbound} and \eqref{eq:underdampednondbound} numerically for a single particle on a one-dimensional ring.
+That particle is subject to a spatially dependent force \(F(x)\) for various choices of \(F(x)\), as illustrated in Fig.~\ref{fig:plotoverdampednond}.
 In both plots, the solid blue line representing the bound lies above each of twenty rate functions obtained from numerical simulation.
 In the overdamped regime, the bound is saturated in the special case of a constant driving force \(F(x) \equiv F\), shown in black circles.
 In the underdamped regime, the bound is not saturated even in this special case; in this scenario, we have

 where the additive term \(\gamma/4\) is responsible for the lack of saturation.

 We attribute this lack of saturation to the fact that the underdamped equation of motion is of higher order than the overdamped equation of motion.
 The overdamped equation is first order and stochastic in \(x\), whereas the underdamped equation is second order and stochastic in \(\dot{x}\).
 This difference in order implies that the derivation of the overdamped Langevin equation from the underdamped one is subtle and cannot be effected by the simple limit \(m \to 0\).
 Instead, the conventional argument takes the limit \(\gamma \to \infty\) and invokes a separation of timescales between the position and momentum degrees of freedom \cite{pavliotis2014langevin}.
 The friction coefficient \(\gamma\) is responsible for characterizing one such relevant timescale, so we expect that it will also modulate the bound.